Simultaneous Online System Identification and Control using Composite Adaptive Lyapunov-Based Deep Neural Networks: Conclusion

-This paper provides the first composite adaptation result for DNN-based adaptive controllers.
-The composite adaptation law uses the Jacobian of the DNN, the tracking error, and a prediction error based on a novel formulation using a dynamics observer-based approach.
-A Lyapunov-based stability analysis guarantees the tracking, dynamics observer, and parameter estimation errors are UUB.
-Moreover, stronger performance guarantees are obtained when the Jacobian of the DNN satisfies the PE condition.
-Comparative simulation results demonstrate a significant improvement in tracking, function approximation and generalization capabilities with the developed composite adaptive Lb-DNN controller in comparison to the tracking error-based Lb-DNN in \cite{Patil.Le.ea2022}.
-Future work can involve relaxing the PE condition requirement for guarantees parameter estimation.
-Additionally, composite adaptive Lb-DNNs can be developed to also approximate the control effectiveness matrix $g(x)$, potentially using insights from \cite{Vacchini.Sacchi.ea2023}.
+A composite adaptive Lb-DNN is developed for simultaneous online system identification and control, using the Jacobian of the DNN, the tracking error, and a prediction error based on a novel formulation using a dynamic state-derivative observer.
+A Lyapunov-based stability analysis guarantees the tracking, observer, and parameter estimation errors are UUB, with tighter bounds on these errors when the DNN's Jacobian satisfies the PE condition.
+Comparative simulation results demonstrate a significant improvement in tracking, function estimation and generalization capabilities with the developed method in comparison to the tracking error-based Lb-DNN in \cite{Patil.Le.ea2022} and observer-based disturbance rejection controller as baseline methods.